2025 FC Cincinnati season

-The 2025 season is the 10th season for FC Cincinnati and their 7th in Major League Soccer (MLS), the highest level of men's professional soccer in the United States.
-Their home stadium is TQL Stadium.
-It is the fourth season with the club for general manager Chris Albright and head coach Pat Noonan.
-Cincinnati commemorated their 10th season with a logo, along a series of patches that had represented different seasons in their first 10 years history.
+The 2025 season was the 10th season for FC Cincinnati and their 7th in Major League Soccer (MLS), the highest level of men's professional soccer in the United States.
+Their home stadium was TQL Stadium.
+It was the fourth season with the club for general manager Chris Albright and head coach Pat Noonan.
+Cincinnati commemorated their 10th season with a logo, along a series of patches that had represented different seasons in their first 10 years of history.